bbecker1000/CRLF_MARSS/CESU CLRF/CRLF_MARSS_GitHub_Handoff_v1.0.0/README_Next_Steps.txt

    coefficient diagnostics, local pond hydrology, hydroperiod structure, and landscape connectivity/rescue processes.
 Overall I would recommend talking more to biological experts on what they believe is the most important climate variable and time frame affecting these sites.
+Maybe look at Vapor pressue Deficit or Climate Water Deficit.